youknowedo/sprig-vscode/README.md

 -   Hit `Ctrl+P`/`Cmd+P` and type in _SprigKit_.
 -   Select _SprigKit: Open game from workspace_
 -   Your game should now be running in your editor.
 Start developing by editing `src/index.ts`

+## Confessions

+Used GitHub Copilot as an assistant and used [vs-sprig](https://github.com/hackclub/VS-Sprig) for inspiration for the vscode extension.

 ## License